pandeydivyanshi/phython-began/README.md

 input(), lists, loops, conditionals, and custom functions Built-in modules: math, statistics
 📂 File:
-Week1_Python/mini_proj1.py ---- in python Week1_Python/mini_proj1.ipynb ---- in jupyter notebook
+in "Python_began" i only use python language for every programming in "trialprojects" i use jupiter notebook for write the program on

 SAMPLE OUTPUT
 Enter your data with space between each data points= 2 4 2 79 173 182 2 3 4 44 5 3 22 Entered data is= [2.0, 4.0, 2.0, 79.0, 173.0, 182.0, 2.0, 3.0, 4.0, 44.0, 5.0, 3.0, 22.0] -----For The Given Data The Following Statistics Are Calculated And Are Listed Below----